NTech-Lab/docs/docs/methods.rst

 Method /detect POST
 --------------------------

-This method detects faces on the provided image.
-You can either upload the image file as multipart/form-data or provide an URL, which the API will use to fetch the image.
+This method detects faces in the provided image and recognize gender, age, and emotions, given the request parameters.
+You can either upload the image as multipart/form-data or provide the image URL.

 .. rubric:: Parameters:

 * ``photo``: an uploaded image, or a publicly accessible URL, containing the image
+* ``gender``: if true, return gender
+* ``age``: if true, return age
+* ``emotions``: if true, return emotions

 .. rubric:: Returns: